 Donations of $300 or more will have a dedicated name plaque on our donor wall at the town square site.

-You can also donate via PayPal or send your checks to:
+You can also donate via mail.
+Send your checks to:

 PO Box 1432 - Julian, CA 92036.